RandyKnapp/ValheimMods/EpicLoot/patchnotes.md

   * Adding logs to Augmenting
   * Show all magical effects in compendium
   * Show currently equipped item in tooltip by holding LeftControl
+  * Adding support for Mod Config Enforcer (see addon mod)
 ## Version 0.6.3
   * Fixed a bug where augmenting an equipped item would apply the augment to the first item in the augment list
   * Fixed a bug where selecting a different item while one was already augmenting would not cancel the craft